Knowing how to overcome impostor syndrome is crucial to accomplishing your goals in business and life.

 When this voice is so strong that you actually avoid things — things you want to do, things you’ve dreamed of doing, things that would be amazing opportunities for you — in the name of “playing it safe,” you let it win.

-Like most mindset blocks, imposter syndrome can be coached.
+Like most mindset blocks, imposter syndrome can be addressed and changed.
 But first, you must become aware of it and make a conscious choice of what to do about it.

 Eventually, over time, you will start to notice the messages as they arise and learn to differentiate the voice of your intuition (i.e., the real you) from the voice of your inner imposter (i.e., the fearful one who wants to protect you.)

 Even if you conquer it once, it’s possible that it will never go away entirely.
 Impostor syndrome is likely to rear its ugly head whenever you are faced with a new challenge.
 So you might as well make friends with it.

 The first step to working with impostor syndrome is to create awareness.
 Notice when the voices of doubt and fear show up.
 Recognize that it shows up when you are on the verge of something big.
 Know that it is trying to protect you.
 But also know that it is your choice how you respond.